 Make sure that the CC# are set to the right numbers in your SPD-SX CNTL section as well as on the device. (please refer to the general set-up section of this manual).

-You can now use your mouse to change the parameters on the Max for Live device or you could KEY or MIDI MAP another external MIDI controller to the device parameters and then control the Audio FX section of your SPD SX.
+Use your mouse to change the parameters on the Max for Live device or you could KEY or MIDI MAP another external MIDI controller to the device parameters and then control the Audio FX section of your SPD SX.

 You can actually use the SPD-SX pads to control those parameters (e.g. switching effects On/Off).
 You just need to MIDI MAP those pads (MIDI notes) via Ableton Live on the M4L device parameters.
 For this purpose you need to make sure to have the “MIDI IN REMOTE” for the SPD-SX being switched to ON in Ableton Lives MIDI preferences.